JiazhangCai/WEST/README.md

 ### Required packages:

 ## 3.Tutorial
-The Jupytar Notebook [tutorial](https://github.com/JiazhangCai/WEST/blob/main/tutorial.ipynb) provides a tutorial of how to implement
-WEST on an actual sample, including the description for every parameter.
+The [tutorial](https://github.com/JiazhangCai/WEST/blob/main/tutorial.ipynb) provides a pipeline of how to implement WEST on an actual sample, including the description for every parameter.

 ## 4. Data used in the paper